 If you purchase a home and get a job transfer or decide to move after only a short time, you may end up paying money in order to sell it.
 The value of your home may not have appreciated enough to cover the costs that you paid to buy the home and the costs that it would take you to sell your home.

-Mike's Advice: 2018 has been a good time to buy since Mortgage Interest rates are still relatively low, yet expected to rise, and homes will generally to continue to appreciate in value.
-We are well into vibrant economic and Real Estate times.
+Mike's Advice: 2021 is nearing "top of the market" pricing though Mortgage Interest rates are still relatively low - yet expected to rise.
 The length of time that it will take to cover those costs depends on various economic factors in the area of the home.
 Most parts of the country have an average of 5% appreciation per year.
 In this case, you should plan to stay in your home at least 3-4 years to cover buying and selling costs.
 If the area you buy your home in experiences an economic up turn, the length of the time to cover these costs could be shortened, and the opposite is also true.

 How long will the home meet your needs?